About the Conference

 Debi Fry, University of Edinburgh

-Katelyn Gray (Stanley), Washington University St. Louis, Missouri Social Service, Office of Violence Prevention
+Katelyn Gray, Washington University St. Louis, Missouri, Social Service Office of Violence Prevention

 Emilio Puccio, Secretary General, European Parliament Intergroup on Children’s Rights

-Emmanuela Gakidou, co-founder of the Institute for Health Metrics and Evaluation.
-Global Burden of Disease estimates for CSA
+Emmanuela Gakidou is the co-founder of the Institute for Health Metrics and Evaluation.

 Elena Martellozzo, Co-Chair Violence Against Children